GjjvdBurg/paper2remarkable/README.md

   --rmapi RMAPI         path to rmapi executable (default: rmapi)
 ```

+By default ``paper2remarkable`` makes a PDF fit better on the reMarkable by
+changing the page size and removing unnecessary whitespace.
+Some tools for
+exporting a PDF with annotations do not handle different page sizes properly,
+causing annotations to be misplaced.
+If this is an issue for you, you can
+disable cropping using the ``-k``/``--no-crop`` option to ``p2r``.

 ## Alfred Workflow

 On MacOS, you can optionally install [this Alfred workflow][workflow].
 Alfred